Drug Detox Center for Substance Abuse

 Drug Detox Kits

 How Long Does Drug Detox Last?

 Treating Addiction after Drug Detox

 What is Drug Detox?

 Drug detoxification, or detox, is the first step in a comprehensive rehabilitation program that offers all the tools required for recovery.
 Detox can prevent unpleasant or fatal consequences resulting from sudden cessation of use and can aid the patient in becoming abstinent from drugs.

-The goal of any detox program is physiological healing after long-term drug addiction – first, through stabilization and then through detoxification.
-According to the National Institute on Drug Abuse (NIDA), after stabilization, the focus of detox is on the processes of the body as it rids itself of the drug of choice and treating the withdrawal symptoms that result.
+The goal of any detox program is physiological healing after long-term drug addiction – first through stabilization, then through a period of detoxification.
+According to the National Institute on Drug Abuse (NIDA), after stabilization the focus of detox shifts to the monitoring and support of the various processes of the body as it rids itself of the drug, and to the managing the often unpleasant withdrawal symptoms that result.

 If you read one thing about executive or luxury addiction treatment, read this.
 Click Here.

 This can take place in an inpatient or outpatient facility, depending on the severity of the addiction and the presence of any other medical or mental illnesses.
 Generally, the more severe your addiction and/or having a co-occurring disorder indicates a preference for an inpatient detox program.